eriko/cas_sso/README.md

 in pluging.rb to enable dumping of the groups data.
 You will need restart the app after it is uncommented.
 You should disable this when you are done.

+Required:  disable `allow new registration` in the settings.

 `cas_sso_groups_allow_filter:
     default:  false`
 `cas_sso_groups_allow: